wkduggan-umich/airbnb-price-analysis/README.md

 ### Imputation

-Due to the small amount of data rows that needed to be dropped to remove null values from the dataset, it was deemed unnessecary to do any imputation on the data set.
+Due to the small amount of data rows that needed to be dropped to remove null values from the dataset, it was deemed unnecessary to do any imputation on the data set.
 However, as mentioned above, any null or default house rules were replaced with an empty string to represent a unit having no rules.

 ## Prediction Problem

-Based upon the previous variable analysis, I will try to predict the Airbnb price usingupon the data that will be availible to Airbnb when a user first registers their unit.
+Based upon the previous variable analysis, I will try to predict the Airbnb price usingupon the data that will be available to Airbnb when a user first registers their unit.
 The name, construction year, neighbourhood group, room type, and house rules are all items that the owner of an Airbnb would have to enter when they first register their unit.
-Most other variables in the data set would be unavailible when a unit is first registered.
-For example, the average reviews would not be availible until the unit was listed.
+Most other variables in the data set would be unavailable when a unit is first registered.
+For example, the average reviews would not be available until the unit was listed.

 The goal of the prediction is to quantify the price of the unit based upon these inputs.
 Therefore, I am trying to solve a regression problem to best predict the Airbnb's price.
 To evaluate the different models, I'll compare the mean absolute error (MAE).
 This was chosen because mean absolute error is robust to outliers, giving extreme luxury or low budget rentals less of a dramatic impact on the model.